paras-B/Dicee-iOS13/README.md

 # Dicee

-## Our Goal
+## My Goal

-The objective of this tutorial is to introduce you to the core programming concepts that will form the foundation of most of the apps you’ll build in the future.
-This app will teach you a lot of important programming knowledge, while building a neat dice app.
+The objective of this repository is to get familiarized with iOS dev, I am following AppBrewery tutorial.
+I cloned this repo, and made changes to it as I progressed further with iOS dev journey

-## What you will create
+## What I am  creating

-We’re going to make a Las Vegas dice app.
-You can make the die roll at the press of a button or by shaking your phone.
-With this app in your pocket, you’ll be fully set up to settle any score on the go!
+Just a modified version of Dice game cloned from AppBrewery.
+I am making changes as I learn iOS dev.

-## What you will learn
+## What I learn

 * How to clone an existing Xcode project from GitHub.
 * Create an app with behaviour and functionality.